tedkim97/tedkim97.github.io/_posts/2021-01-17-diss_track_graph.md

 - Representing number of interactions as edge thickness

 # Conclusion & TODOs:
-I'm "content" with the work so far but I think they're is always more to do.
+I think they're is always more to do.
+There's definitely a lot to fix, more I can add, different directions to take.
+For instance:

 - **Focus on an individual or individuals** - rather than a whole genre
 - **A more thorough analysis of the graphs** - rather than focusing on a few centrality metrics
 - **Finish the d3 vis** - with all the bells and whistles
 - **Try the Genius API** - apparently Genius has an API for music.
 I was thinking that the Genius API could be used to source information and assume its correct.

+but I guess that's for a later date.